-Governors monitor whether the school is complying with its funding agreement and teaching a "broad and balanced curriculum" which includes the required subjects, not least through: its overview and monitoring of the School Improvement Plan (SIP) to assess its impact; governor year group links and visits and; scrutiny via the Governors Curriculum and Standards Committee (which also has a focus on Pupil and Sports Premium fund spending and the effectiveness of the related provision).
+Governors monitor whether the school is teaching a "broad and balanced curriculum" which includes the required subjects, not least through: its overview and monitoring of the School Improvement Plan (SIP) to assess its impact; governor year group links and visits and; scrutiny via the Governors Curriculum and Standards Committee (which also has a focus on Pupil and Sports Premium fund spending and the effectiveness of the related provision).
 The headteacher reports to governors on a termly basis through his Headteacher Report.
 Governors through their year group links and visits can see the curriculum in operation and report back via their note of visit.
-The Trust's Head of Quality Assurance and School Improvement also engages with the school to quality assure standards of teaching and contribute tot eh development of the curriculum.
+The Trust's Head of Quality Assurance and School Improvement also engages with the school to quality assure standards of teaching and contribute to the development of the curriculum.